Coming Together for the Children: The Maine Tribal State ICWA Workgroup

-Walking in Two Worlds: Understanding the Two Spirit Native LGBTQ Community
+Part 1: Walking in Two Worlds: Understanding the Two-Spirit/Native LGBTQ Community

-Summary: The first webinar in a two-part series that discussed the historical roles and identities of Two-Spirit/Native LGBTQ people, how historical/intergenerational trauma has impacted this community, and the efforts to bring back balance, beauty, and acceptance.
-Presenter: Lenny Hayes
+Summary: This webinar discussed the historical roles and identities of Two-Spirit/Native LGBTQ people, how historical/intergenerational trauma has impacted this community, and the efforts to bring back balance, beauty, and acceptance.

-Summary: This is second video in a two-part webinar series offering education on Native LGBTQ and Two-Spirit identities.
-How can tribal communities welcome their Two-Spirit relatives back into their circles?
+Summary: This webinar offered education on Native LGBTQ and Two-Spirit identities and explored answers to the questions: How can tribal communities welcome their Two-Spirit relatives back into their circles?
 What can child welfare agencies do to create a safe and welcoming environment?
 How can those who work with youth protect and support the Two-Spirit/Native LGBTQ individuals in their care?
-Presenters: Sandy White hawk and Lenny Hayes

 Indigenous Healing Series